CarlosLongarela/CL-WordPress-Plugin-Boilerplate/README.md

 ## Installation

+You should generate your personalized folder structure with your data from [CL WordPress Plugin Boilerplate Generator](https://tabernawp.com/cl-wordpress-plugin-boilerplate-generator) ***UNDER CONSTRUCTION !!!***

 The Boilerplate can be installed directly into your plugins folder "as-is".
 You will want to rename it and the classes inside of it to fit your needs.
 For example, if your plugin is named 'example-me' then:

 * rename files from `plugin-name` to `example-me`